 Last year I published a snapshot of a mitotic wave in a fruit fly embryo.
 Here’s the video of that same embryo going through cleavage (nuclei divisions) and gastrulation (cell movements): Mitotic waves What you see at the beginning of the movie are the cycles of synchronous nuclei divisions.
 They happen in waves from the […]

 Mechanobiology investigates the role of physical forces in embryonic development.
-I’ll present my work on how the fold that divides the head from the trunk in Drosophila embryos—the cephalic furrow—may have an important mechanical role in gastrulation.
-The conference Mechanobiology in development and disease is happening in the EMBL Heidelberg.
+This week, the conference Mechanobiology in development and disease is happening in the EMBL Heidelberg.
+I’ll present my work on how the fold that divides the head from the trunk in Drosophila embryos—the cephalic furrow—may have an important mechanical role for gastrulation.